 Art + Data: Building the SFMOMA Collection APIPaper

-Sarah Bailey Hogarty, California College of the Arts, USA, Keir Winesmith, San Francisco Museum of Modern Art, USA, Matthew Hrudka, SFMOMA, USA, Beth Schechter, Stamen Design, USA
+Sarah Bailey Hogarty, New Museum, USA, Keir Winesmith, San Francisco Museum of Modern Art, USA, Matthew Hrudka, SFMOMA, USA, Beth Schechter, Stamen Design, USA

 Published paper: Art + Data: Building the SFMOMA Collection API